lpsmlgeobr/Landslide_segmentation_with_unet/README.md

 ### Data

-The data used in this research is available upon request
+The data used in this research and the weights of the best models are available and can be requested by sending an email to : lpsoares@usp.br

 ### Dependencies